Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

-The matter/ghost form of the open string BCFT provides additional structure and properties not present for a generic BCFT: \begin{description} \item{(1)} Since the central charge of the total BCFT vanishes, the energy-momentum tensor,
+The matter/ghost form of the open string BCFT provides additional structure and properties not present for a generic BCFT: \begin{description} \item{(1)} Let $T^\text{m}$ and $T^\text{gh}$ be the energy momentum tensors of the matter and ghost factors of the BCFT.
+Since the central charge of the total BCFT vanishes, the total energy-momentum tensor,

 is a primary of dimension $(2,0)$.
-Also, correlation functions are identically conformally invariant
+From here on we will always use $T(z)$ to denote the total energy-momentum tensor.
+Correlation functions are identically conformally invariant

 where $\Sigma$ is a 2-dimensional Riemann surface with the topology of a disk (not necessarily the UHP), and $f\circ\Sigma$ is the surface obtained after applying the conformal transformation $f$.
-For a generic BCFT, this equality will only hold up to a proportionality factor generated by the nonzero central charge. \item{(2)} The set of operators in the theory has a $\mathbb{Z}_2$ grading according to whether they are commuting or anticommuting.
+For a generic BCFT, this equality will hold only up to a (typically singular) proportionality factor generated by the Weyl anomaly \cite{Polchinski}. \item{(2)} The set of operators in the theory has a $\mathbb{Z}_2$ grading according to whether they are commuting or anticommuting.
 Commuting operators are said to be {\it Grassmann even}, anticommuting operators {\it Grassmann odd}, and the $\mathbb{Z}_2$ grading is called {\it Grassmann parity}.
 The Grassmann parity of an operator $\mathcal{O}$ is denoted $|\mathcal{O}|$.
 In addition, the set of operators carries a $\mathbb{Z}$ grading called {\it ghost number}, which counts the number of $c$ minus the number of $b$ factors contained in the operator.
 Thus

 The space of states $\H$ is also graded by Grassmann parity and ghost number, according to the Grassmann parity and ghost number of the corresponding vertex operators.
 The Grassmann parity of a state $|A\rangle$ is denoted $|A|$.
 For ordinary backgrounds, $b$ and $c$ are the only anticommuting operators of the worldsheet theory, which leads to an identification between Grassmann parity and ghost number